apache/incubator-kie-kogito-examples/kogito-travel-agency/extended/travels/README.md

 * `visasresponses` - used to send visa applications that were approved or rejected
 * `kogito-processinstances-events` - used to emit events by kogito that can be consumed by data index service and other services
 * `kogito-usertaskinstances-events` -used to emit events by kogito that can be consumed by data index service
+* `kogito-variables-events` - used to emit events by kogito that can be consumed by data index service

 Alternatively, you can use the Docker Compose template, instructions on how to use it are available in the [README](../docker-compose/README.md) file.